sjpierce/CHOPStudy/README.md

 of your local repository.

-Members of our research team should not distribute the data files to other parties outside the research team without Dr. Cunningham’s approval.
+Members of our research team should not distribute the data files to other parties outside the research team without Dr. Masyr’s approval.
 They should not put them on servers not controlled or approved for use by MSU without her approval either.

 The PI will decide later whether to add the data to the repository or archive them separately for reproducibility purposes.